Abdominal tuberculosis: Symptoms and signs

 The symptoms of abdominal tuberculosis depends on the sites of involvement.
 The most common symptoms and signs of abdominal tuberculosis are abdominal pain, ascites and intestinal obstruction.
 Other clinical features are fever, altered bowel habits, loss of weight and a feeling of lump in the abdomen.
 Night sweats, nausea, loss of appetite, constipation, diarrhoea, blood in stool and perforation of bowel are some of the rare symptoms of abdominal tuberculosis.

 The most common site of affection of tuberculosis in case of intestinal involvement is ileocecal junction.
-The possible reason for this could be that there is an abundance of lymphoid tissue in this region.

-Risk factors

-The risk factors for abdominal tuberculosis are immunocompromised states such as HIV infection, diabetes mellitus and underlying malignancy.
-Liver cirrhosis and use of peritoneal dialysis are also risk factors for abdominal tuberculosis.

-Pathophysiology
+Causes

+Mechanism

 There are several ways by which tuberculosis can infect the abdomen.
 The tubercle bacteria many enter the abdomen via the consumption of infected milk.
 Those with existing pulmonary tuberculosis can have abdominal tuberculosis through the ingestion of infected sputum.
 When the gastrointestinal tract is infected with the bacteria, epitheloid tubercles are formed in the lymphoid tissue of the submucosal layer.
 Subsequently, caseous necrosis of the tubercles can occur, leading to ulceration of the mucosa.
-At this stage, the bacili can spread to adjacent lymph nodes and deeper layers of the peritoneum.
+At this stage, the bacilli can spread to adjacent lymph nodes and deeper layers of the peritoneum.

 Tuberculosis can also spread through the blood from the primary focus to elsewhere in the abdomen.
 Abdominal solid organs, kidneys, lymph nodes and peritoneum can be affected this way.
 Tuberculosis is also reported to spread to the peritoneum directly from adjacently situated infected foci, such as from the fallopian tubes, adnexa, psoas abscess or secondary tuberculous spondylitis.
 It can also spread from infected lymph nodes via lymphatic channels.